WPI-AIM/ambf/README.md

 The -l command-line argument can be used to launch a specific ADF file at launch using indexing.
 The ADF files are defined in [ambf_models/descriptions/launch.yaml](https://github.com/WPI-AIM/ambf/blob/master/ambf_models/descriptions/launch.yaml) and are commented with indices for ease of identification.
 By default, launching the simulator without the `-l` command line argument loads the first `1` ADF file defined in the (`launch.yaml`)[./ambf_models/descriptions/launch.yaml].
 To launch a specific ADF file you can use the `-l` flag with its integer index as follows:

 ```
-cd ~/ambf/bin/<os>
-./ambf_simulator -l 4
+ambf_simulator -l 4
 ```
 This command will launch the 4th ADF file defined in the [`launch.yaml`](./ambf_models/descriptions/launch.yaml) file.
-To launch multiple ADF files, you can use a comma-separated list (without spaces in between) of integers indices e.g.`./ambf_simulator -l 1,6,10`.
+To launch multiple ADF files, you can use a comma-separated list (without spaces in between) of integers indices e.g.`ambf_simulator -l 1,6,10`.
 This in turn would load the ADF files defined at 1, 6, and the 10th index in the `launch.yaml` file.

 ##### 5.4.2 Providing the fully qualified filename
 The second option is to use the `-a` flag.
 For example, if one has an AMBF description file in the home directory `/users/potato/tests/robot.yaml`, this file can be launched directly as follows

 ```
-cd ~/ambf/bin/<os>
-./ambf_simulator -a /users/potato/tests/robot.yaml
+ambf_simulator -a /users/potato/tests/robot.yaml
 ```

 Similarly, as is the case with the `-l` flag, multiple filenames can be launched by comma-separated values.
 E.g.

 ```
-cd ~/ambf/bin/<os>
-./ambf_simulator -a /users/potato/tests/robot.yaml,/users/potato/tests/car.yaml
+ambf_simulator -a /users/potato/tests/robot.yaml,/users/potato/tests/car.yaml
 ```

 Lastly, the `-l` and `-a` flags can be used together to launch some files based on the index and some based on the filenames.